 8. It is perhaps worth stating explicitly what my task is and more specifically what it is not.
 It is not to decide whether this or any of the other applicants in the consolidated cases should be awarded the gTLD .music.
 My task is more limited: to decide whether the Objector has standing and if so whether it has satisfied the four tests.
-If all these things are proved then a community objection is successful in the case concerned.
-If they are not then then it will be for other procedures within ICANN to determine what happens.
+If all these things are proved then a community objection is successful.
+If not then it will be for other procedures within ICANN to determine what happens.
 I am not concerned with these.

-Who the parties are and what they do or propose to do
+Who the parties are and do or propose to do